bjmt/phylocorrpkg/README.md

 The `fst` format allows individual columns to be accessed very quickly, making it the optimal storage solution.
 However this means saving data as a `data.frames`, as well as saving the row names separately.

+To start, two things are needed: a phylogenetic tree, and a presence-absence matrix with tree tips as rows and families/genes/etc as column names.

 ```r
 library(phylocorrpkg)